IfChyy/PhotoGallery/README.md

 Photo Gallery is a app which looks for images in Flickr and downloads and represents them to the user, also a search bar is present to search for photos.

-The idea behind this app is to implement Async task for downloading the images from flicker with a HTTP GET request, which returns us JSON, which we then parse to get the particular image.
-The app also uses Piccaso and GSON libraries, and teaches their use.
+This app created with the help of the book "Big nerd ranch guide", helped me learn how REST API and HTTP GET request's work, how to use JSON to get data and present it to the user, the use of libraries which help us write clean code and robust solutions such as
-Using Job Service(or Alarm in older version of android) the app is responsipble for Polling Flicker for new images, and presenting them to the user with a notification which if clicked opens the app itself.
+(volley, Gson, Picasso).
-Here I Learned also how to use Broadcast Receivers to listen if the device after turned of has been turned on, which fires my service to tell the app to start polling again for new images and display notifications to the user.
+The app also uses Job Service API(or Alarm) to create a task which has to be invoked at a particular time(or a time schedule), Post notificiations for getting information that the task performed by the app has been done (eg. looking for new images on Flickr).
-The last function in this app is when an image is pressed, the app redirects the user to a webview which displays the image in flickr's website.
+I also learn about Broadcast Receivers( particularly to know when the device has completed a boot up sequence).